adizohar/showusage/README.md

-## showoci - Oracle Cloud Infrastructure Reporting Tool
+## SHOWUSAGE - Oracle Cloud Infrastructure Usage and Cost Reporting Tool

 SHOWUSAGE is a usage reporting tool which uses the Python SDK to extract usage and cost from your tenant.
 Authentication by User or Compute using instance principals,